Top 10 Stevie Nicks Albums

 Stevie Nicks Albums Timespace: The Best of Stevie Nicks

-We open up our top 10 Stevie Nicks albums list in an unusual way as compared to most of our other top 10 album lists.
-This is the first time we’ve ever put a greatest hits package on an artists top 10 albums list.
+We open up our top 10 Stevie Nicks albums list in an unusual way compared to most of our other top 10 album lists.
+This is the first time we’ve put a greatest hits package on an artist’s top 10 albums list.
 There are two reasons for this.
 First is the point that Stevie Nicks only released eight studio albums.
-The other reason is there are actually three new songs on this record.
-Furthermore, many of the songs on this album were remixed and sound very different from the originals.
-Even if you have every single Stevie Nicks studio album, we still highly recommend this one because of the unreleased songs and the new mixes.
+The other reason is there are three new songs on this record.
+Furthermore, many of the songs on this album were remixed and sounded very different from the originals.
+Even if you have every Stevie Nicks studio album, we still highly recommend this one because of the unreleased songs and the new mixes.

 # 9 – Street Angel